SandyRodger/JS_210/L2_functions_and_variable_scope.md

 console.log(foo);
 ```

-- It helps to think of scope as having two seperate, but related definitions: 'declared scope' and 'visibility scope'.
+- It helps to think of scope as having two separate, but related definitions: 'declared scope' and 'visibility scope'.

 ##### Declared scope: